vuongducphuong/documentation/content/applications/general/developer_mode.rst

 ===============================

-Once developer mode is activated, the developer mode tools can be accessed from the :guilabel:`Open Developer Tools` button, the bug icon located in the header of the Odoo database.
+Once developer mode is activated, the developer mode tools can be accessed from the :guilabel:`Open Developer Tools` button, the bug icon located in the header of the Leansoft database.

 .. image:: developer_mode/button-location.png
    :align: center